danimfernandes/iNEAL_df/notebooks/f4/README_f4.md

     qpDstat -p f4_parameters_QinStoneking_1a

-The output information we want to look at is the following, and here is what each column represents:
+The output information we want to look at is the following:

                 PopA      PopB           PopC             PopD            f4            Z     BABA    ABBA   SNPS
     result:  Yoruba.DG Spanish.DG Altai_Neanderthal.DG Denisova.DG     -0.001129     -5.533   21757  22938 1045961
     result:  Yoruba.DG  French.DG Altai_Neanderthal.DG Denisova.DG     -0.001194     -6.099   21793  23042 1046082
     result:  Yoruba.DG Tuscan_1.DG Altai_Neanderthal.DG Denisova.DG     -0.001421     -7.053   21697  23184 1046007
     result:  Yoruba.DG Finnish.DG Altai_Neanderthal.DG Denisova.DG     -0.001397     -7.087   21687  23148 1046076

+And here is what each column represents:

+    f4 - The f4-statistic value
+    Z - The Z-score, which provides statistical validation of the significance of the f4 BABA - BABA counts for similarities between A/C or B/D ABBA - ABBA counts for similarities between A/D or B/C SNPS - Number of SNPs used for this statistic (overlapping SNPs between all 4 populations)

 Now let's run the other two commands and get the remaining results.

     qpDstat -p f4_parameters_QinStoneking_1b